MicrosoftDocs/sql-docs/docs/mdx/mdx-data-definition-create-global-cube.md

  Valid specification for derived dimension definition only.

 ## Remarks
- A local cube is definedin terms of the measures and definitions that define it.
+ A local cube is defined in terms of the measures and definitions that define it.
 There are two types of dimensions.

 -   Source dimensions - These are dimensions that were part of one of more source cubes